darthkali/WeeFood/README.md

  2. After that you need Xcode.
 In the App Folder is a `iosWeeFood` Folder.
 From there you can open the workspace-file in xcode.
  3. run the App with the Start Button on top

+## Issues when building the iOS app
  In Case you never run a app in XCode there might be some issues.
 For some of them i have found a solution.
  At first: Some Solutions must run twice.
 And sometimes you need to rebuild the app in Android Studio again.

  ### No Gradle Permission
  1. open the Terminal in root directory from the app
  2. run: `chmod +x gradlew` to give full permission

+ ### gradlew wrapper is missing
+ 1. open the Terminal in root directory from the app
+ 2. run: `gradle; gradle wrapper`

+if gradle is missing:
+install gradle via terminal
+run: `brew install gradle`

  ### shared or other modules are missing
  1. open the Terminal in `iosWeeFood` directory from the app